 It’s a well-known fact that a college education has many advantages but that it is very expensive.
 There are many choices out there, and a huge range when it comes to cost.

 So what can you do as a parent to help make this important decision?

 - If you are not in a position to pay for college, you have no reason to be ashamed.
-Set expectations early enough so your child knows that, if they want to go to college, they had better be ready to excel in school, get scholarships, etc.
+Set expectations early enough so your child knows that, if they want to go to college, they need to be ready to excel in school, get scholarships, etc.

-- If your child is accepted into their dream school, but you can’t afford it, don’t be an enabler.
+- If your child is accepted into their dream school, but you can’t afford it, be honest about it, no matter what.
 Co-signing on a loan you can’t afford (especially a private loan) can have disastrous results.

 - Help your child understand the implications of their decision.
 Discuss how they will pay for college and project how much they might be borrowing.
 Show them how this will play out in their budget.